kevinschoon/note/README.md

 # Note 🐪

-`Note` is a simple CLI based note taking application.
+`Note` is a hierarchical based note taking application.

+## Installation

+### Package Managers

+A package for ArchLinux is available on the [AUR](https://aur.archlinux.org/packages/note-ocaml).

 ## The Anatomy of a Note